 Design and Build

-The Sony MDR-1As are one of the most stylish pair among the latest headphones that Sony has released.
+The Sony MDR-1As is one of the most stylish pair among the latest headphones that Sony has released.
 Full-size headphones can sometimes come across as too large and even comical in some cases.
 However, the slim outline of this pair is deliberately stylish and cool.
 Most modern headphones’ designs are often skewed towards the younger generation, but the Sony MDR-1A avoids this temptation and keeps a low profile.

 The outer design hasn’t actually changed that much from the previous version, and I don’t see any reason why it should.
 If you are looking for a more aggressive look, you might want to go for the black version with red trim.
 The outer parts of the cups are seamlessly covered with cast aluminum.
 Most materials on this pair are meant to be light.